Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing

 \fancyhf{} \lhead[\thepage ~~~~\textsl{M. Bibinger \& P. A. Mykland}]{} \rhead[]{\textsl{Inference for multi-dimensional high-frequency data}~~~~ \thepage}

 \textbf{ABSTRACT.
 We find the asymptotic distribution of the multi-dimensional multi-scale and kernel estimators for high-frequency financial data with microstructure.
-Sampling times are allowed to be asynchronous.
-The central limit theorem is shown to have a feasible version.
+Sampling times are allowed to be asynchronous and endogenous.
 In the process, we show that the classes of multi-scale and kernel estimators for smoothing noise perturbation are asymptotically equivalent in the sense of having the same asymptotic distribution for corresponding kernel and weight functions.
-We also include the analysis for the Hayashi-Yoshida estimator in absence of microstructure.\\ The theory leads to multi-dimensional stable central limit theorems for respective estimators and hence allows to draw statistical inference for a broad class of multivariate models and linear functions of the recorded components.
-This paves the way to tests and confidence intervals in risk measurement for arbitrary portfolios composed of high-frequently observed assets.
-As an application, we enhance the approach to cover more complex functions and in order to construct a test for investigating hypotheses that correlated assets are independent conditional on a common factor.} \ In the one-dimensional setup \eqref{kernel} has the shape of a linear combination of realized autocovariances of the discretely observed process.
-The subsequent explicit relation between kernel and multi-scale estimator enables us to embed the findings about several kernels and the construction of an asymptotically efficient one for the scalar model provided by \cite{bn2}.
-Since the multi-scale approach exhibits good finite-sample properties in the treatment of end-effects, it can be worth to road-test resulting transferred multi-scale estimators in practice. \begin{theorem} For each kernel function $\mathfrak{K}$ matching the assertions above, for the estimator defined in \eqref{kernel} and the multi-scale estimator \eqref{ms} with weights determined by \eqref{weights} and $h=\mathfrak{K}^{\prime\prime}$, we have
+The theory leads to multi-dimensional stable central limit theorems and feasible versions.
+Hence they allow to draw statistical inference for a broad class of multivariate models which paves the way to tests and confidence intervals in risk measurement for arbitrary portfolios composed of high-frequently observed assets.
+As an application, we enhance the approach to construct a test for investigating hypotheses that correlated assets are independent conditional on a common factor.} \ The matrix $\mathcal{Z}$ describes the variance-covariance structure of the empirical covariance matrix of a standard Gaussian vector

-as $n\rightarrow\infty$, $M_n=H_n\rightarrow\infty$.
-The term $4\eta_{12}$ is due to the different impact of end-effects in \eqref{kernel} and \eqref{ms} and, since the variance-covariance structure carries over to adjusted unbiased versions of the estimators, is not crucial for the relation of the asymptotic (co)variances. \end{theorem}